Nutrition in Aging

 - Be aware that refeeding syndrome is not only exclusive to patients started on aggressive artificial nutrition, but may also be found in older adults with chronic comorbid medical conditions and poor nutrient intake started with aggressive nutritional repletion via oral intake.

-RELEVANT GUIDELINES
+RELEVANT PRACTICE GUIDELINES

-B. Preoperative fasting
+A. Preoperative fasting

 - American Society of Anesthesiologists (2017)